-In an ever-changing world, it is essential that our children are equipped with the skills to be confident and successful members of society.
+In an ever-changing world, equip the children with the skills to be confident and successful members of society.
 As such, our aims for PSHE and RSE are tailored for the needs of our community and are based on the prior experiences of our children.
 Therefore, PSHE curriculum planning will: